 - The table below includes their recommendations for best outcomes:

-A 2021 position statement regarding how to maximize hypertrophy in athletic populations provides the following recommendations(Schoenfeld, 2021a):
+A 2021 position statement regarding how to maximize hypertrophy in athletic populations provided the following recommendations(Schoenfeld, 2021a):

 - Load: A wide spectrum of rep ranges can yield comparable results and employing a variety may yield optimal outcomes.
-Moderate rep ranges (ie, 6-15) may be most practical as higher rep ranges can increase sensation of discomfort and lower rep ranges can prove more taxing on one’s joints.
+Moderate rep ranges (ie, 6-15) may be most practical as higher rep ranges can increase the sensation of discomfort and lower rep ranges can prove more taxing on your joints.

-- Volume: 10 sets per muscle group per week is a general minimum with potential benefits to higher amounts.
-One can consider increasing the number of sets per muscle group ~20% over a 4 week training cycle.
+- Volume: 10 sets per muscle group per week is a general minimum with potential benefits from higher amounts.
+You can consider increasing the number of sets per muscle group ~20% over a 4-week training cycle.

 - Frequency: If weekly sets are equivalent then training frequency seems less relevant.
-However, one should likely limit each session to 10 sets per muscle group and thus ≥2 sessions per muscle group per week are needed if one intends to include >10 sets per muscle group per week.
+However, you should likely limit each session to 10 sets per muscle group and thus ≥2 sessions per muscle group per week are needed if you intends to include >10 sets per muscle group per week.

-- Rest intervals: One should rest at least 2 minutes between sets with multi-joint exercises while 60-90 seconds rest between sets is appropriate for single-joint and less taxing machine-based exercises.
+- Rest intervals: You should rest at least 2 minutes between sets with multi-joint exercises while 60-90 seconds rest between sets is appropriate for single-joint and less taxing machine-based exercises.

 Effective rep ranges for hypertrophy and strength adaptations